 I have been a dental hygienist for 25 years and the difference that I notice with Dr. Greenstein is that he is not only running an office or a business and he’s not just another dentist, he really truly cares about his patients so that is why I am very happy to be part of Dr. Greenstein’s staff.
 Everybody, we all get along and we all try to work toward the same which is the best care for our patients.
 Everyone here cares about the well-being of each patient and that is our main goal.

-Leda is a graduate of the Miami Dade College Dental Hygiene Program and has been caring for patients for more than 20 years.
+Leda is a graduate of the Miami Dade College Dental Hygiene Program and has been caring for patients for over 29 years.
 She has a bio-friendly approach to gum management and brings tremendous experience in the area of holistic dentistry.